 Adventure in Argentina

-Come and join us, Richard Liebmann and Natalie Young, on this exciting adventure, our fifth Journey to Patagonia.
+Come and join us, Richard Liebmann and Natalie Young, on this exciting adventure, our sixth Journey to Patagonia.
 One can’t help but be aroused by the mystery that surrounds Patagonia; the vastness of nature, its wild and untamed beauty.
-During our last Journey to Patagonia in 2018 we were awestruck with the stunning, breathtakingly beautiful landscapes this region of the earth is so famous for.
-Again we will be staying in the beautiful Lake District of Argentina, meeting with wonderful ‘plant people’ & experiencing the local flavor of a rich and diverse culture.
-It will be winter here in the States, but late spring time in the Southern Hemisphere, and simply the best time for viewing wildflowers, gardens and experiencing nature!
-Additionally we will have the special treat of experiencing a total eclipse of the sun on December 14th.
+During our last Journey to Patagonia in 2022 we were awestruck with the stunning, breathtakingly beautiful landscapes this region of the earth is so famous for.
+Again we will be staying in the beautiful Lake District of Argentina, meeting with wonderful local experts & experiencing the local flavor of a rich and diverse culture.
+It will be winter here in the States, but late springtime in the Southern Hemisphere, and simply the best time for viewing wildflowers, gardens and experiencing nature!

-We will be starting our program at 3 pm on December 1st in San Carlos de Bariloche, Argentina.
-The program ends at 11 am December 14th in Esquel Argentina.
+We will be starting our program at 3 pm on November 28th in San Carlos de Bariloche, Argentina.
+The program ends at 2 pm December 11th in Esquel, Argentina.
 When making your travel arrangements, plan to fly into San Carlos de Bariloche, Argentina (airport code BRC) and depart from Esquel, Argentina (airport code EQS).
 In order not to be exhausted from the long flights, we suggest flying in a day early so you’ll be well rested for the adventure ahead!
-Or if you have a few extra days before hand, plan to fly into Buenos Aires and spend some time that delightful city.
-If you need help with your reservations or travel in general please contact Richard at firstname.lastname@example.org.
+Or if you have a few extra days beforehand, plan to fly into Buenos Aires and spend some time in that delightful city.
+If you need help with your reservations or travel in general please contact Richard at email@example.com.

-Registration for Journey to the Patagonia is $5980 and includes 13 nights lodging, transportation within Argentina and Chile including transfers from the airport, entrance and activity fees, instruction, most meals (2 to 3 meals will be ‘on your own’), and double occupancy lodging (please inquire for single rates).
+Registration for Journey to the Patagonia is $5,980 and includes 13 nights lodging, transportation within Argentina and Chile including transfers to and from the airport, entrance and activity fees, instruction, most meals (2 to 3 meals will be ‘on your own’), and double occupancy lodging (please inquire for single rates).
 An initial payment of $500 confirms your place.
-The second payment of $2780 is due by May 30 2021.
-The final payment of $2,700 is due by August 30, 2021.
+The second payment of $2,780 is due by May 30, 2024.
+The final payment of $2,700 is due by August 30, 2024.
 Deposits/Payments are neither refundable nor transferable.
 We strongly recommend purchasing trip insurance in case you need to cancel for any reason.
-Make checks payable to Lokahi Garden Sanctuary and mail to PO Box 32 Hawi, HI 96719 Questions: (808) 987-7501 or email@example.com.
+Make checks payable to Lokahi Garden Sanctuary and mail to PO Box 32, Hawi, HI 96719.
+Questions: (808) 987-7501 or firstname.lastname@example.org.

 It is highly recommended that you get travel insurance when traveling to foreign countries.
-We suggest your check out www.travelexinsurance.com.
-Purchasing travel insurance is recommended in case you get sick, must cancel the journey, or experience loss or injury while traveling.
+We suggest you check out www.travelexinsurance.com.
+Purchasing travel insurance is recommended in case you get sick and must cancel the journey, or experience loss or injury while traveling.
 Since all payments are nonrefundable and nontransferable travel insurance protects you, if for any reason you must cancel.

 Highlights of Our Journey